ThaUnknown/webtorrent-player/docs/README.md

 # WebTorrentPlayer
 </div>

-**WebTorrentPlayer** is a high performance module for your next **WebTorrent** based project, it works around all the gotchas with WebTorrent when working with any sort of video files.
+**WebTorrentPlayer** is a high performance player module for your next **WebTorrent** based project, it works around all the gotchas with WebTorrent when working with any sort of video files.
+It also fully supports streaming in all it's features.

 General motivation is to get rid of all duplicate RAM usage and reduce CPU usage, provide better/working alternatives for existing WebTorrent functionality, and provide any features you'd see in a modern video player, ex: YouTube's.